somenameidc999/sample-ui-extension-for-product-metafields/README.md

 Use your best judgment on the Checkout UI components and placement

-The `purchase.checkout.cart-line-item.render-after` target was leveraged here
+The target, `purchase.checkout.cart-line-item.render-after`, was leveraged to accomplish this.

 ### Metafield in cart lines demo